What is the time commitment for REU?

 Yes.
 All applicants will be contacted whether or not they receive an offer letter.

 I was not placed on a project.
 Is there any way I can still be a part of REU?

 Depending on whether there is funding left, the EE department will try to place students on projects who are still interested in participating.

 The project I listed as my first choice listed me as their first choice.
 Why didn't I get placed on this project?

 There are many factors to consider when students are placed on projects.
 Please note that the dept. tries to accommodate both student and faculty/grad mentor preferences; however, there will be projects and/or students that will not receive their first preference.
-In addition, the dept. tries to offer this wonderful research opportunity to as many students as possible.
+In addition, the department tries to offer this wonderful research opportunity to as many students as possible.

 I am not a Stanford student; can I enroll in REU?

-The REU program is internally funded by Stanford, and is intended for Stanford undergraduate students only.
+The REU program is internally funded by Stanford and is intended for Stanford undergraduate students only.
 Although REU is for Stanford students only, this should not stop you from separately arranging a project for yourself, and working with a Professor in any way you would like, but it cannot be a part of the REU program.
 It is recommended that you contact the Stanford Vice Provost Undergraduate Education Office for more information on research opportunities for students enrolled at other institutions.
-Other research opportunuties for undergraduates from other schools can also be found at Stanford's Office of Science Outreach website.
+Other research opportunities for undergraduates from other schools can also be found at Stanford's Office of Science Outreach website.

 Are there opportunities to expand my involvement beyond REU?